katiehuangx/Transition-into-Data-Analytics/README.md

 **💡 My Experience**

 I found Google's course to be very helpful, especially since I'm a visual learner.
-However, please note that the courses only teach basic R skill, so you'll need to take additional courses to gain more in-depth knowledge.
+However, please note that the courses only teach basic Spreadsheet, R, BigQuery (SQL), and Tableau, so you'll need to take additional courses to gain more in-depth knowledge.

 **‼️IMPORTANT‼️**
 - The course claims that you'll learn everything you need to know to be job-ready.
 That is not true. 🥲